hairlesshobo/jack-tools/md/jack-scope.md

 draws a self correlation trace, in hline mode an _optical sound_ picture is made.

-The size of the jack-scope window is set using *-w*, the scope window is square.
+The size of the jack-scope window is set using *-h* and *-w*.
 The window is of fixed size and has centered gravity.
 The time interval that is displayed is determined by the frame size, set using *-b*.
 The image refresh rate is determined by the delay interval, set using *-d*.
 Note that the interval is truncated to the nearest frame boundary and that the time taken to compose the image and blit to the screen is indeterminate.

 The number of JACK input ports that jack-scope creates and monitors is set using *-n*.
 Multiple channels are drawn in superimposition, each